nih-cfde/training-and-engagement/docs/Kids-First/Download_Data/Data-Download-Via-KF-Portal.md

 * On the [KF Portal](https://portal.kidsfirstdrc.org/dashboard), identify your files of interest and look for the "Actions" column.

-* In the "Actions" columns, click on the little downward arrow located on the same row as your file of interest (shown in figure below)
+* In the "Actions" column, click on the little downward arrow located on the same row as your file of interest (shown in figure below)

 ![](images/File_download_one_by_one.png)